AliRezaJoodi/Electronics_Exercises/PSU_DCDC_Flyback_Iso_Async_NotSchmitt/README.md

-## Flyback DC-DC Converter, Isolated, Asynchronous
+## Flyback DC-DC Converter, Isolated, Non-Synchronous

 Note: This circuit is only for exercise.
 Note: It's better to use a PWM controller IC.